Discover Soft Tissue and Spine

 Normal tissue glide compared with soft tissue adhesion restricting muscle and fascia movement.

 Soft tissue adhesion is dense, scar-tissue-like restriction that can limit how muscles, tendons, fascia, joints, and nerves move.
+When tissue cannot glide normally, symptoms may keep returning even after stretching, massage, exercise, or temporary relief.

 At Discover Soft Tissue + Spine, we evaluate whether adhesion may be contributing to your symptoms, then explain the most appropriate next step when treatment is appropriate.